donatj/gojs/README.md

 # gojs

-Run JavaScript in Go in WASM in the Browser!
+Run JavaScript using [Otto](https://github.com/robertkrimen/otto) in Go in WASM in the Browser!

 See running example here: https://donatstudios-com.nyc3.digitaloceanspaces.com/gojs/wasm_exec.html